Course

 Lecture

-• Computational soil mechanics I (models and model equations): Conceptual models for soil based on continuum mechanics, particle mechanics, Boltzmann's kinetic theory and hybrid models; Mathematical models based on continuum theories for soils (material-independent and material-dependent equations, initial and boundary conditions, boundary value problems and initial boundary value problems)
+• Soil models and model equations: Conceptual models for soil based on continuum theories (material-independent and material-dependent equations); mathematical models based on continuum theories for soils (elliptical and parabolic partial differential equations, initial conditions, boundary conditions)

 • Numerical mathematics: Differentiation and integration; differential equation including initial value problems, boundary value problems, and initial boundary value problems; algebraic equation including nonlinear equations, linear and nonlinear equation systems

-• Computational soil mechanics II (numerical solution of boundary value problems): deformation analysis (static, drained and undrained, linear and non-linear); groundwater flow analysis (steady-state, transient); Consolidation analysis (quasi-static coupled and uncoupled); safety and limit analysis for drained and undrained conditions; error analysis
+• Finite Element Method (soil): Deformation analysis (static, drained and undrained, linear and non-linear); groundwater flow analysis (steady-state, transient); Consolidation analysis (quasi-static, coupled and uncoupled); safety and limit analysis for drained and undrained conditions; error analysis

 Exercises